 The Heavy Vehicle Confidential Reporting Line (HVCRL), 1800 931 785, is the NHVR’s secure, national, confidential telephone service for participants in the heavy vehicle industry and supply chain to report operational safety issues relating to heavy vehicle transport activities.
-It’s operated by an independent third party, Crime Stoppers Queensland, which has expertise in receiving confidential calls and ensuring they are appropriately processed.
+It’s operated by the NHVR.
+Operating hours are 7am-4.30pm (AEST) Monday to Friday.
 Calls are free from any landline in Australia and some mobile providers.

 What should be reported through the HVCRL?